algorandfoundation/specs/dev/ledger.md

  - $\omega_r$, the rate at which the reward rate is refreshed.
  - $A$, the size of an earning unit.
  - $Assets_{\max}$, the maximum number of assets held by an account.
+ - Several parameters for compact certificates; namely:
+   - $\delta_{CC}$, the number of rounds between compact certificates.
+   - $\delta_{CCB}$, the delay (lookback) in rounds for online participant information committed to in the block header for compact certificates.
+   - $N_{CC}$, the maximum number of online accounts that are included in the Merkle tree commitment of compact certificate participants.
+   - $KQ_{CC}$, the security parameter for compact certificates.
+   - $f_{CC}$, the fraction of participants that are proven to have signed by a compact certificate.

 ## States